mathpere/grails-hibernate-search-plugin/README.md

 All indexed domain classes provides .search() method which lets you to list the results.
 The plugin provides a search DSL for simplifying the way you can search.
 Here is what it looks like with the search DSL:
+(See the HibernateSearchQueryBuilder class to check the available methods)

 ```groovy
 class SomeController {